JKurzer/bristlecone/README.md

 The core definition of Bristlecone is simple:

 - Bristlecone uses UDP over IPv4.
 A successor protocol will use either UDP over IPv6 or a raw IPv6 packet.
-- Bristlecone uses a "rolling guess" problem for spoofing protection.
 - Each Bristlecone datagram schema uses a unique port.
 - Bristlecone datagram schemas are statically sized.
 As a result, Bristlecone is recommended only for small schemas.
 - The recommended Bristlecone datagram sizes are 16, 24, and 32 bytes.